How Does ‘Gender Neutral’ Work in Different Languages?

 The solemn duty entrusted to the global translation industry is not to create new words, but to facilitate communication between groups of people and societies. e.
 In other words, our role is not merely to translate, but to break down language barriers.
 The importance of accurate translation can never be overstated, from legal translations to medical interpreting and of course the translation of vital public health information.
 However, proper localization is absolutely necessary to preserve the intended meaning for new language recipients.
 This is why professional translators must be both native speakers and deeply culturally knowledgeable of the languages they work with.
 This becomes especially important when considering gender in language.

-As we discussed in our blog How Language and Culture Shape Our Human Experience, language places great influence on the attitudes and culture of native speakers.
+Language places great influence on the attitudes and culture of native speakers.
 Translators will tell you that word choice is heavily dictated by the local target audience, with the potential for even a simple phrase in one language to be a huge faux pas in another.
 This provides linguists with an interesting task, to deduce when and how, if ever, to employ the use of new, sometimes controversial gender neutral terms in translation services.
 While the language industry considers language preservation incredibly important, it’s also crucial that we remain flexible and responsive to how world languages and cultures continue to evolve.
 With any translation, the goal is to translate the message clearly from source to target language.
+Get in touch with our team to learn more about our translation services.